jonaddams/sign/memory.md

 This file serves as a memory document to maintain context throughout the development of the Sign electronic signature application.

+## Current Status Update (April 15, 2025)

+- Project plan is fully documented
+- Component structure for the documents route has been designed
+- API endpoint requirements are identified
+- State management approach is defined using React Context
+- Implementation schedule has been created

 ## Nutrient.io SDK Integration

 ### Key Features